ChadHogan/P5jsStuff/README.md

 you can edit them how yo wish as well and have a laugh. i think there is an auto-update

-the lanage is in javascript.
+the language is in javascript.